How can I keep my landscape looking lovely in the heat?

 Unless your city has outlined specific water restrictions, as a general practice do not water between 10 a.m. and 6 p.m.
 During this period, up to 50 percent of water emitted from sprinklers is lost to evaporation.
 Instead, irrigate when the sun is down or low in the sky.

 Local restrictions can vary.
 St. George, for example, currently has water restrictions in place that limit outdoor watering with the city’s culinary (or drinkable) water to between 8 p.m. and 8 a.m.
-Cedar City directs resident tonot irrigate lawns with culinary water between the hours of 8 a.m.and 6 p.m. during the months of April through October.
+Cedar City directs residents to only irrigate lawns with culinary water between the hours of 6 p.m. and 8 a.m. during the months of April through October.
 Enoch is another example of a city with water restrictions, see link below.

 Read more: